-- A sibling, as well as brother or sister, also includes half-siblings (children who share one birth parent), step-children and legally adopted children or a child of the parent/carers partner.
+A sibling, as well as brother or sister, also includes half-siblings (children who share one birth parent), step-children and legally adopted children or a child of the parent/carers partner.
 They must also be living at the same home address.
-Children who are brought together as a family by a civil partnership and who are living at the same address, are also considered to be siblings. - 3.
-Pupil's home address within the catchment area of the Academy.
+Children who are brought together as a family by a civil partnership and who are living at the same address, are also considered to be siblings

+3. Pupil's home address within the catchment area of the Academy.
 Copies of catchment area maps, if required are available from the LA, or can be viewed in the Academy.
-To find the catchment school for a postcode, you can visit the website, noted above. - The home address is defined as the only or main permanent residential address, at the closing date for applications, where the child usually resides and which is the usual address of the parent/carer with main responsibility for the child.
+To find the catchment Academy for a postcode visit Academy Catchment Search or the Academy website.

+The home address is defined as the only or main permanent residential address, at the closing date for applications, where the child usually resides and which is the usual address of the parent/carer with main responsibility for the child.
 Where parents/carers have shared responsibility, the child's home address will be considered to be that of the parent/carer with whom the child lives for the majority of the school week (e.g. three or more days out of five Monday to Friday during term-time).

 Where care is split equally, parent/carers must provide independent supporting documentary evidence to prove that care is equally split.
 In such cases the address used will be determined by random selection (lottery).
-Worcestershire County Council who are totally independent of the Trust / School will supervise this process. - 4.
-Pupils living outside of the catchment area but who would still have a sibling connection (see above for definition) at the Academy at the time of admission.
+Worcestershire County Council who are totally independent of the Trust / School will supervise this process.

+- 4. Pupils living outside of the catchment area but who would still have a sibling connection (see above for definition) at the Academy at the time of admission.
 In order to qualify for a place on the grounds of a sibling attending the Academy, the sibling must already be attending the Academy at the time of application and still be attending at the time of admission. - 5.
-Children of any member of staff at the Academy, where that member of staff has been employed for two or more years, and/or is recruited to fill a post for which there is a demonstrable skill shortage.

-- 6. Pupils who live nearest to the Academy by the shortest straight-line distance.
+Children of any member of staff at the Academy, where that member of staff has been employed for two or more years, and/or is recruited to fill a post for which there is a demonstrable skill shortage. - 6.
+Pupils who live nearest to the Academy by the shortest straight-line distance.
 The measurement will be taken using the GeoCode Points for each property and the GeoCode point for the Academy.
 The Local Authority uses a software package called Arcview GIS to determine distance.
 Ordnance Survey supplies the co-ordinates that are used to plot an address within this system.
 (In the event of equi-distance applicants, any place will be allocated by random selection (lottery).
 Someone totally independent of Children, Families and Communities will supervise this process). - 7.
 Those who have an active involvement, parent and/or child, in the work and worship of a community of any established Christian religious faith, i.e. at least monthly attendance at the place of worship for a period of a year prior to application.
 A leader or representative of the religious community should provide written confirmation.
-If this information is missing, the criterion is not met. - 8.
+If this information is missing the criterion is not met. - 8.
 Children who the Governors consider have a special reason for admission such as medical, physical or social circumstances.
 Parents/Carers will be required to produce a relevant medical certificate or appropriate information at the time of application.

-In accordance with legislation, a child with a Statement of Special Educational Needs or an Education, Health and Care Plan will be offered a place at the Academy named in the Statement or the Plan.
+In accordance with legislation, a child with an Education, Health and Care Plan will be offered a place at the Academy named in the Plan.